jaanga/jaanga.github.io/home/r2/overview-algesurf.md

 algeSurf Overview
 =================

-What the algeSurf home page looks like:
+Cropped `iframe` view of the algeSurf home page:
 <iframe src="http://jaanga.github.io/algesurf/"	width=100% height=500px>
 There is an `iframe` here.
 It is not visible when viewed on github.com/jaanga.
 To view, please go to jaanga.github.io.
 </iframe>

 ## Concept
 Algebraic Surfaces and other 3D math toys